Relativistic Fluids, Hydrodynamic Frames and their Galilean versus Carrollian Avatars: Carrollian fluid dynamics

 We discussed hydrodynamic-frame invariance in the framework of relativistic fluids, where it states that the relativistic fluid equations remain invariant under arbitrary unimodular transformations of the velocity field $\text{u}$, performed together with transformations of the energy density, pressure, heat current and stress tensor -- see e.g. \eqref{delepsRP}, \eqref{delqRP} and \eqref{deltau2RP}.\footnote{In the Papapetrou--Randers frame, the local unimodular transformations \eqref{loclor} are captured by $\beta^i\to \beta^i + \delta \beta^i(t,\mathbf{x})$ (see Eqs. \eqref{vel}), \eqref{vbetacar}, \eqref{gammabeta}) parameterized as $ \delta \beta^i= B^i -c^2B^j \beta_j \beta^i + \Omega^{ij}\beta_j$.
 Infinitesimal Lorentz boosts are associated with $B^i(t,\mathbf{x})$, while infinitesimal rotations go along with the antisymmetric $\Omega^{ij}(t,\mathbf{x})$.
 In the Carrollian limit, the general transformation, which captures Carrollian boosts and rotations, reads: $ \delta \beta^i= B^i + \Omega^{ij}\beta_j$.} The question we want now to answer is again whether this invariance survives the Carrollian limit.

-From the experience we have acquired in the Galilean chapter, the answer is not definitely positive.
+From the experience we have acquired in the Galilean chapter, answering requires a careful analysis, and the output depends on several options.
 Assumptions are made about the small-$c$ behaviour of the various observables (see \eqref{eexpC}, \eqref{pexpC}, \eqref{QexpC}, and \eqref{sigexpC}) and this behaviour may not be stable under Carrollian hydrodynamic-frame transformations.
 As opposed to the Galilean situation, there is no physical intuition that can argue in favour or against.
 There are however concrete results from flat holography \cite{CMPR, CMPRpos} suggesting that Carrollian hydrodynamic-frame invariance should hold as a local boundary symmetry, translating in a bulk diffeomorphism transformation.

 As for the Galilean case, the operators entering \eqref{carEbis}, \eqref{carG} and \eqref{heatfluxextraeq} are velocity-independent, and the momenta $ P_i$, $\Pi$, $\Pi_i$ and $\Pi_{ij}$ appear as coefficients in the expansion of the hydrodynamic-frame-invariant relativistic momenta \eqref{limcarT0i}, \eqref{limcarT00} and \eqref{limcarTij}.
 In order to conclude about hydrodynamic-frame invariance, we must investigate the stability of the scaling properties encoded in \eqref{eexpC}, \eqref{pexpC}, \eqref{QexpC} and \eqref{sigexpC}, using the transformation rules set in the Papapetrou--Randers frame \eqref{delepsRP}, \eqref{delqRP} and \eqref{deltau2RP}.
 We find the following: